lotrRudyy/er/er1/docs/workflow.md

 - Commit before deploying.
 - Increase FW_VERSION on each firmware change.
-- Use `er1-log-live` right after OTA.
+- Use `er1 log -live` right after OTA.
 - Avoid manual edits on the Pi runtime folder — always deploy.
 - Keep repo paths consistent on PC and laptop.